OneLogicalMyth/VMRevert/README.md

 * Restart apache.

 # Auto Power Off
-If you use pfsense to VPN into a lab environment the power off script will parse the current client list and if no connections are present power off all VMs within the configured folders.
+If you use pfsense to VPN into a lab environment the power off script will parse the current OpenVPN status page for a client list and if no connections are present power off all VMs within the configured folders.
 I run this as a cron job every hour.
 Just snapshot the VMs in a powered on state.